-56 The Code should be amended to introduce a financial difficulty assistance regime for guarantors of Code customers who are in debt to a signatory bank because the bank has made a demand under the guarantee.
-The ABA and signatory banks, working with consumer representatives, should develop industry guidance detailing the options for assistance.
+56 The Code should be amended to introduce a financial difficulty assistance regim for guarantors of Code customers who are in debt to a signatory bank because th bank has made a demand under the guarantee.
+The ABA and signatory bank working with consumer representatives, should develop industry guidanc detailing the options for assistance.
 57 Clause 28.10 of the Code should be extended to incorporate the additional commitments: information about the availability of financial difficulty assistance should be "prominently" displayed on each signatory bank's website and a search for the words "hardship" and "financial difficulty" must find the relevant information; each branch should display a poster and brochures about the availability of financial difficulty assistance and how to inquire about this; and account statements, default notices and collections letters should advise that financial difficulty assistance is available and how to inquire about this.
-Term s and Conditions, Direct Debits and Chargebacks 58 The redrafted Code should include clause 3.1(d) as an obligation that is capable of being monitored and enforced by the CCMC.
-59 Signatory banks' Customer Advocates should be tasked with championing better customer service in relation to direct debit cancellation requests.
-They should work with internal management to achieve this, using all the resources and tools that they will need to be effective in their roles over the long term.
-Signatory banks' Customer Advocates should report regularly to the CCMC as to the steps the signatory bank is taking to enhance compliance by staff with customer direct debit cancellation requests and the impact those steps are having.
-The CCMC should publicly report on signatory banks' progress in improving compliance with direct debit cancellation requests, including by releasing signatory banks' data on an anonymised basis, together with the CCMC's trend analysis and assessment of the adequacy of signatory banks' efforts.
-60 Signatory banks should work with card scheme companies to build functionality and processes to enable signatory banks to carry out customer requests to cancel recurring card payment arrangements.
-The aim should be to put this in place within two years.
-The CCMC should be kept appraised of progress in relation to this and should report about this in its Annual Reports.
-Once the required functionality and processes are in place, signatory banks should undertake to carry
+Term s and Conditions, Direct Debits and Chargebacks 58 The redrafted Code should include clause 3.1(d) as an obligation that is capable being monitored and enforced by the CCMC.
+59 Signatory banks' Customer Advocates should be tasked with championing bett customer service in relation to direct debit cancellation requests.
+They should wo with internal management to achieve this, using all the resources and tools th they will need to be effective in their roles over the long term. with internal management to achieve this, using all the resources and tools th with internal management to achieve this, using all the resources and tools th they will need to be effective in their roles over the long term.
+Signatory banks' Customer Advocates should report regularly to the CCMC as the steps the signatory bank is taking to enhance compliance by staff wi